archlinux/buildbtw/buildbtw-poc/README.md

 # buildbtw-poc

-A service for assisting Arch Linux staff with building new versions of packages.
+This is a Rust-based proof-of-concept service that assists Arch Linux staff with building new package versions through automated dependency resolution, build scheduling, and CI/CD integration.

 ## Roadmap